-Benign adult familial myoclonic epilepsy is an inherited epileptic syndrome characterized by cortical hand tremors, myoclonic jerks, and rare convulsive seizures.
+Benign adult familial myoclonic epilepsy is an inherited epileptic syndrome characterized by cortical hand tremors, myoclonic jerks, and rare tonic-clonic seizures.
 In most affected individuals, the disease takes a benign course; however, at an advanced age, worsening of the tremor and myoclonus is common, and slight intellectual disability is present in a subset of patients.
 Prevalence is unknown but is estimated to be less than 1 out of 35,000.
-It is transmitted autosomal dominantly, and penetrance is high.
+It is transmitted autosomal dominantly with high penetrance, and anticipation has been noted in some families.
 This is a well-delineated disease with remarkable features that clearly distinguish it from other forms of myoclonic epilepsies.
 Genetic studies of the families show heterogeneity, and different susceptible chromosomal loci have been identified.
-Diagnosis is based on clinical and electrophysiological findings.
+Diagnosis is based on the clinical and electrophysiological findings.
 It must be differentiated from epilepsy syndromes with prominent myoclonus features.
 Valproate, levetiracetam, and benzodiazepines are the most beneficial treatments.

 • Diagnosis is based on clinical and electrophysiological findings.
 EEG findings include a photomyoclonic response along with abnormality of polyspikes and waves.
 Patients also display extremely enlarged cortical components of somatosensory-evoked potentials and an enhanced C-reflex.
 Jerk-locked average analysis reveals positive-negative, biphasic spikes preceding myoclonus.